Akifbade/wms/AI-SESSION-CONTEXT.md

 **Auto-detected from recent commits and activity:**

 Recent work completed:
+- Fix Dockerfile: clean node_modules and add fallback install
 - Fix Dockerfile: install devDependencies for Prisma CLI
-- Fix Dockerfile prisma generate issue

 **Key Points for New AI:**
 1. Read the recent commits above to understand what was done